Probing the strange Higgs coupling at lepton colliders using light-jet flavor tagging: Abstract

 \section{Abstract}

-We propose a method to probe the coupling of the Higgs to strange quarks by tagging strange jets at future electron-positron colliders.
-For this purpose we describe a jet-flavor observable, $J_F$, that is correlated with the flavor of the light quark in the hard part of event.
-The main idea behind $J_F$ is that strange-quark jets tend to contain a hard collinear kaon.
-We then use a simplified version of this variable to set up a strangeness tagger aimed at studying $h\to s\bar s$.
-Employing previously studied methods for suppressing the background from non-Higgs events and from Higgs decays to vector bosons or taus, we determine the sensitivity of our method to the strange Yukawa coupling, and find it to be of the order of the standard-model expectation.
+We propose a method to probe the coupling of the Higgs to strange quarks by tagging strange jets at future lepton colliders.
+For this purpose we describe a jet-flavor observable, $J_F$, that is correlated with the flavor of the quark associated with the hard part of the jet.
+Using this variable, we set up a strangeness tagger aimed at studying the decay $h\to s\bar{s}$.
+We determine the sensitivity of our method to the strange Yukawa coupling, and find it to be of the order of the standard-model expectation.